-Explainer: One possible culprit in vaping lung illnesses: 'Dank Vapes'
+Explainer: One possible culprit in vaping lung illnesses - 'Dank Vapes'

 Cuomo’s office in a statement said the thickeners were being marketed as a “cheaper, safer alternative that does not negatively impact flavoring or odor” and “can be used to cut vape products to any level of THC.”

-Honey Cut and Mass Terpenes could not be reached for comment, while Floraplex did not respond to a request for comment.
+Honey Cut and Mass Terpenes could not be reached for comment.
+Floraplex said in a statement it will “work with all appropriate governmental agencies in a transparent and constructive way,” and continue its “distribution of quality products.”

 The mass-terpenes.com website had a message to customers saying it was “alarmed” by reports that Vitamin E acetate had been linked to serious lung problems and will “cooperate fully” with state and federal health authorities.
 It added that the company has taken steps to ensure the website has no products containing Vitamin E acetate.